-Also known as Hoa Lo Prison and ‘Hanoi Hilton, Maison Centrale in Hanoi is a place to house Vietnamese revolutionaries, soldiers, and American POWs during Vietnam war.
-The fort was once a large colonial-style prison, most of which was destroyed in the 1990s.
+Also known as Hoa Lo Prison, Hanoi Hilton, or Maison Centrale in Hanoi is a place to house Vietnamese revolutionaries, soldiers, and American POWs during the Vietnam war.
+The fort was once a sizeable colonial-style prison, most of which was destroyed in the 1990s.

 Because Maison Centrale is accessed through a gate on Hoa Lo Street with the sign Maison Centrale at the entrance, therefore taking a taxi is the easiest way to get to the prison. simultaneously, you can pay a visit to Hoan Kiem Lake nearby.

 Opening Hours: open daily from 08:00 until 17:00 and closed from lunch from 11:30 until 13:30